vmware/vic-product/docs/user_doc/vic_vsphere_admin/interop.md

 - If container VMs have active `docker attach` sessions, you cannot put the host into maintenance mode until the `attach` sessions end.

 ## VMware vSAN&trade;
-VCHs maintain filesystem layers inherent in container images by mapping to discrete VMDK files, all of which can be housed in shared vSphere datastores, including vSAN, NFS, and iSCSI datastores.
+VCHs maintain file system layers inherent in container images by mapping to discrete VMDK files, all of which can be housed in shared vSphere datastores, including vSAN, NFS, and iSCSI datastores.

 ## Enhanced Linked Mode Environments
 You can deploy VCHs in Enhanced Linked Mode environments.
 Any vCenter Server instance in the Enhanced Linked Mode environment can access VCH and container VM information.